 The trials were divided according to tumor size:

 For large tumors, patients are randomized to enucleation (removal of the eye) with or without preoperative external beam radiation (PERT).
 1003 patients were enrolled until recruitment ceased in December, 1994 (when the 1,000 patient sample size was met).
-The intial five year mortality results were announced in June, 1998 in the American Journal of Ophthalmology and local ocular complications in the September issue.
+The initial five year mortality results were announced in June, 1998 in the American Journal of Ophthalmology and local ocular complications in the September issue.
 At five years, survival rates are comparable but local complications are reduced with PERT--there are fewer local recurrences.
 Given the cost, inconvenience and unknown long term effects of PERT, as recurrences were extremely rare in each group, we expect most doctors will not recommend PERT unless longer followup demonstrates a survival advantage.

 For patient with medium size tumors, approximately 1,200 patients have been randomized as of 1996 to either enucleation or local radiation brachytherapy with an I-125 plaque source.